-A workshop in partnership with the USC Center on Economic Education
+A workshop in partnership with the Center of California Council on Economic Education at USC

 Help your students make real world connections to markets